Elkantor/debug_log/README.md

 ```

-Or to print an integer value (or whatever types you want) :
+Or to print an integer value (or whatever type you want, in a classical way) :

 ```C
 // in main.c file